Centribo/Unity-Shader-Basics-Tutorial/README.md

 ```
 #pragma target 3.0
 ```
 This tells which lighting version to compile.
-The higher the value, the more complex and better looking but the more system requirements.
+The higher the value, the more complex and better looking but the higher system requirements.
 You can read more about this [here.](https://docs.unity3d.com/Manual/SL-ShaderCompileTargets.html)
 ```
 void surf (Input IN, inout SurfaceOutputStandard o) {
 	// Albedo comes from a texture tinted by color